Donate an item

 Why do I have to fill out paperwork?

+Donating an item involves formally transferring ownership to the museum, so it is important we have a clear record of who we received it from and their legal ability to give it to us.
 When an item is brought into the museum, we require an Article Receipt Form to be completed.
-The Article Receipt Form records the donor’s contact details, a description of the item(s) for consideration, and any other pertinent information which helps our collections team assess the item.
+This form confirms a donor’s legal ability to donate an item and records their contact details, a description of the item(s) for consideration, and any other information which helps our collections team assess the item.

 If the item is accepted, our Registrar will contact the donor about completing an Article Donation Form.
 This form legally transfers ownership from the donor to the Museum Trust Board, therefore it is very important that it is completed correctly and fully.
 A copy of both forms are kept on file at the museum and duplicate copies will be given to the donor for their own records.